Typography

 Roles

-Product Design
+Product DesignMe

-Head of Design
+Head of DesignAryan Indraksh

 The challenge

 Typography, for a mobility brand like Yulu that interacts with users across platforms plays a crucial role in shaping perception.
 Redefined design language, meant needing a typeface that could unify our identity across all channels.
+The challenge was to find a font that reflected Yulu’s evolving brand tone, modern, approachable and future-forward.
+The search involved evaluating and finding a typeface this is consistent and scalable in a growth environment.

 The approach